Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 3. Preparation through physiotherapy

-• Strengthening the surrounding muscles
+• Strengthening of the surrounding muscles

-• Optimization of mobility before the procedure
+• Optimizing mobility before the procedure

-4. Metabolic management
+4. Metabolic Management

-Surgical peculiarities in obese patients
+Surgical considerations for obese patients

 Minimally invasive techniques